Consensys/verax-documentation/get-involved/governance/proposal-templates.md

 ### References and Links

-List all relevant sources, documents, and references that support your proposal and provide additional context.
+List all relevant sources, documents and references that support your proposal and provide additional context.

-\
-\